slatedocs/slate/source/includes/_financial_transactions.md

 # Financial Transactions

-Financial transactions are are a history of the payments made for a customer.
+Financial transactions are a history of the payments made for a customer.
 Financial transactions are created as a result of Transaction Schedules, and typcially move from a status of `Pending` -> `Approved` or `Pending` -> `Declined`.
 If a later chargeback occurs after a successful payment has been reported, financial transactions will be moved to a status of `Chargeback`.

 Field  | Description
  ------------- | -------------